abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_10_Char_Strings/Section_10.md

 - A special character with the code value 0 is added to the end of each string also know as null character.

-- A string i always termianted by a null chatacter, so the length of a sting is always one greater than the number of characters in the string.
+- A string i always terminated by a null character, so the length of a sting is always one greater than the number of characters in the string.

 - ***null***: Is a string terminator.

-- ***NULL***: Is a symbol that represents a memory address that dosen't reference anything.
+- ***NULL***: Is a symbol that represents a memory address that doesn't reference anything.

-- The \0 can be added to the end of the string explicitily.
+- The \0 can be added to the end of the string explicitly.

 ## Defining a string